QEWD-Courier/Ripple-Qewd/README.md

 The installer scripts install and configures the following:

-- Redis or the Open Source GT.M database (used by RippleOSI's middle tier as a high-performance session cache and Document Store)
+- Redis or the Open Source GT.M database (used by Ripple stack's middle tier as a high-performance session cache and Document Store)
 - Node.js
 - QEWD
-- The QEWD-based RippleOSI Middle Tier
+- The QEWD-based Ripple Stack Middle Tier
-- The RippleOSI User Interface files
+- The Ripple Showcase Pulsetile (User Interface) files
 - A MySQL-based Patient Administration (PAS) database